 As the dates for standardized testing get closer, Common Core test preparation is becoming a hot topic in classrooms across the country.
-When you think test prep for Common Core State Standards (CCSS) assessments, you’re probably most familiar with workbooks, test booklets, or online tools specifically designed for your state’s standards.
+When you think about test prep for Common Core State Standards (CCSS) assessments, you’re probably most familiar with workbooks, test booklets, or online tools specifically designed for your state’s standards.

 - Want to get them into the groove with multiple-choice questions?
-Label each corner of your room A, B, C, and D, then let them hop, skip, and jump (wiggle or dance) their way to the corner they thinks represents the correct answer.
+Label each corner of your room A, B, C, and D, then let them hop, skip, and jump (wiggle or dance) their way to the corner they think represents the correct answer.

-Bring Out Their Competitive Streaks
+Bring Out Their Competitive Streaks with Test Prep

 Motivation All Around